bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 #### 64K to 4K partition block size conversion procedure
-This project supports the 64K block sizes on the Seagate Central data partition by introducing support for a non standard memory page table size of 64K.
+This project supports the 64K block sizes on the Seagate Central data partition by introducing support for a non-standard memory page table size of 64K.

 An alternative route would have been to create a guide for converting